 Stroke is a leading cause of mortality and is estimated to cause 5 million deaths per year worldwide.
 On average an American will suffer a stroke every 40 seconds and every year approximately 795,000 Americans have a new or recurrent stroke.
 Currently, there are limited conventional treatments for acute stroke such as intravenous tissue plasminogen activator which must be administered in a narrow window of 4.5 hours after the incident and even fewer treatment options for chronic stroke.
 Despite recent advancements in therapeutic options and rehabilitation strategies stroke remains a significant cause of disability.

-Stem cell infusion is a promising novel therapy and is becoming recognized as a valid treatment option in both acute and chronic stroke due to human clinical studies demonstrating its safety and effectiveness.
+Stem cell infusions have shown to be a promising novel therapy and is recognized in both acute and chronic stroke with human clinical studies demonstrating its safety and effectiveness.
 Stem cells from various tissue types have been investigated to treat stroke patients including bone marrow, adipose, and umbilical derived stem cells.
 The use of bone marrow derived stem cells has been the major focus within this area of research.
 However, due to the invasiveness of the procedure to harvest bone marrow stem cells there is growing interest in other cell types.

 Based on early human clinical trials there appears to be a strong argument for the safe and effective use of stem cell therapy in the treatment of stroke.
 While we wait for phase II/III trials the current data is encouraging and supports use of stem cell therapy in the clinical setting.

-Proven Benefits From Early Human Clinical Trials of Stem Cell Therapy in Stroke:
+Early Human Clinical Trials of Stem Cells in Stroke:

 - Significant improvement in various neurological assessment tools including National Institutes of Health Stroke Scale (NIHSS), Barthel Index (BI) and modified Rankin Scale (mRS) (Levy et al, Vahidy et al, Ouyang et al, Laskowtiz et al, Xue et al, Taguchi et al)